MohawkRaphaelT/markdown-example/README.md

 And yet again!

 # Colours
 Mardkown does not natively support text color.
 If you really need it, you must use HTML syntax.
-However, GitHub tends to strip out HTML
+However, GitHub tends to strip out HTML.

-<span style="color:red;">red</span>.
+<span style="color:red;">Red text</span>.

 # Escape Sequence
 Use \\ if you need a character but it gets interpreted as Markdown.